GrantGremillion/AzureADTestLab/README.md

 ![image](https://github.com/user-attachments/assets/51472794-8aec-4fe8-a39f-97ddece15661)

 <p>
 Now, log out of the machine and reconnect using the credentials of the user we just created.
 Also, use remote desktop to access the client VM as we are going to join it to the domain we configured.
 To do this, from within the client VM, right click start > System > Rename this PC (advanced) > Computer Name > Change.
 Switch Member of to Domain, and enter the domain name in the box (mydomain.com) then click ok.
 It should ask for credentials of an admin to make this change.
 We can use the admin credentials for the admin user we created before.
-This should result in a message that says welcome to the domain and then ask you to restart your sever.
+This should result in a message that says welcome to the domain and then ask you to restart your server.
 </p>
 <br />